Jerheme Urban: Kansas City Chiefs

 On March 11, 2010, he was signed as a free agent by the Kansas City Chiefs, reuniting with his former coach Todd Haley.
 On September 4, he was placed on the injured reserve list, with a torn flexor tendon in the ring finger on his right hand.
 In 2011, he appeared in 6 games (one start), making 4 receptions for 35 yards and one touchdown.
 He wasn't re-signed after the season.

 Coaching career

 In 2005, he was a track assistant coach at Trinity University, coaching the long jump, triple jump and javelin.
 In 2012, he was hired as the defensive backs coach.

 In 2013, he was named the offensive coordinator.
 On November 21, 2013, he became the Tigers head football coach after the retirement of Steve Mohr, who held the position for 24 years.

-In 2022, his Tigers won an NCAA first-round playoff game against Hardin-Simmons, 14-7.
-The win marked the first time in two decades (and since his final year playing at the school) that Trinity managed to win a game in the Division III playoffs.
+In 2022, he would lead the Tigers to win their first round playoff game against Hardin–Simmons, 14–7.
+The win marked the first time since 2002 (and since his final year playing at the school) that Trinity won a game in the NCAA Division III playoffs.